Sample Compression Unleashed: New Generalization Bounds for Real Valued Losses: EXPERIMENTS

 For all experiments in this section, we compute our proposed $\kl$ bound (\cref{corr:kl_bound}), the binomial approximation bound of \cite{shah_margin-sparsity_2005} (\cref{corr:binom_approx}, in appendix) and the P2L bound of \cite{paccagnan_pick_learn_2023} (\cref{thm:p2l}).
 We do not compute the binomial tail inversion of \cref{thm:binom_tail} as its optimization is very unstable.
 However, the binomial approximation is equivalent to \cref{thm:binom_tail} when $k=0$, which corresponds to the consistent case reached by the P2L algorithm.

-We present our results for the CNN in \cref{tab:binary_mnist_cnn}.
-All the results for the MLP can be found in \cref{app:binary_mnist_problems}.
+\cref{tab:binary_mnist_cnn} presents results for the CNN in the consistent case.
+The results for the MLP can be found in \cref{app:binary_mnist_problems}.
 The error on the training set is zero for all predictors returned by P2L.
-We present the results that achieved the tightest P2L bound for each dataset.
-For reference, the reported ``baseline test error'' corresponds to the results of the best model based on validation error.
-For both architectures, using P2L only incurs a slight increase of the test error compared to the baseline, whilst the model is trained on a very small percentage of the dataset, ranging from 0.7\% to 3.4\%.
+The presented results achieve the tightest P2L bound for each dataset.
+The reported ``baseline test error'' corresponds to the results of a standard neural network optimized on the whole training set by stochastic gradient descent for 200 epochs or until the model achieves zero training errors; the selected hyperparmeters are the ones minimizing the validation error.
+For both CNN and MLP architectures, using P2L only incurs a slight increase of the test error compared to the baseline, whilst the model is trained on a fraction of the dataset, ranging from 0.7\% to 3.4\%.
 Finally, even though the P2L bound is much tighter than the proposed $\kl$ bound, our result is much more general, as it holds for any real-valued loss functions and in the non-consistent case.
 Moreover, our bounds hold uniformly over all iterations of the models trained using P2L.
-After training, one can use any checkpoint of the model and still obtain a valid bound, which gives control over a trade-off between the train error, the generalization bound and the validation error.
-In \cref{fig:early_stop}, we present the behavior of the bound throughout the P2L iterations.
-The minimal $\kl$ bound happens at about half the final number of iterations, leading to a smaller compression set and a tighter bound.
-We present these results in \cref{tab:binary_mnist_cnn_early_stopped}.
-In comparison to the previous results, the test error is about twice as high as the test error of the fully trained model.
-However, we observe that, in this setting, our new $\kl$ bound is much tighter than the binomial approximation of \cite{shah_margin-sparsity_2005}.
+After training, one can use any checkpoint of the model and still obtain a valid bound, which gives control over a trade-off between the training error, the generalization bound and the validation error.

+As for the inconsistent case, Figure~\ref{fig:early_stop} presents the behavior of the bound throughout the P2L iterations.
+We observe that the minimal $\kl$ bound value happens at about half the final number of iterations, leading to a smaller compression set and a tighter bound, as also reported in \cref{tab:binary_mnist_cnn_early_stopped}.
+Recall that the P2L bound cannot be computed in this case, as the model do not reach zero errors.
+In comparison to the previous consistent results (\cref{tab:binary_mnist_cnn}), the test error of \cref{tab:binary_mnist_cnn_early_stopped} are about twice as high as the fully trained model.
+However, the inconsistent models are trained on very small portions of the dataset, with the MNIST17 model being trained on 0.42\% of the dataset and still achieving a test error of 0.48\%.
+Finally, we observe that, in this setting, our new $\kl$ bound is much tighter than the binomial approximation of \cite{shah_margin-sparsity_2005}.